SovereignCloudStack/website/_i18n/en/_posts/blog/2023-08-21-diskless-flavors.md

 it with the size of the RAM and choosing discrete values of 5, 10, 20, 50 and 100 GB for them.
 (By extension, providers that want to provide larger disks have been advised to choose 200, 500, 1000, ...
 GB for these.)
+Note that these root disks are not proper cinder volumes (that you could enlarge or create snapshots or backups from), but so called ephemeral disks, which get deleted as soon as the VM gets deleted.
+Often, they are stored on the local compute node which makes live-migration slow (if the provider enabled block migration) or completely prevents live-migration (if the provider has not enabled block migration).

 Next to each flavor with a root disk size (e.g. `SCS-4V-16-50`), SCS also mandates a flavor without a root disk (e.g. `SCS-4V-16`).
 This is useful,